-Stunning World M65 record for Alastair Walker - Easter results round-up - AW
+Stunning world M65 record for Alastair Walker - Easter results round-up - AW

 Scottish under-17 cross-country champion Corey Campbell went top of the UK under-17 rankings with a 3:52.46 PB.

-The English National and ESAA under-17 cross-country champion Jess Bailey improved her PB to 4:26.05 in the mixed race.
+The English National and English Schools under-17 cross-country champion Jess Bailey improved her PB to 4:26.05 in the mixed race.

 Comeback 5000m, Battersea, April 15